zinzloun/THM_WriteUP/README.md

     C:\Users\watamet\Music>Seatbelt.exe
     This program is blocked by group policy.
 For more information, contact your system administrator.

-Ok, let's try something using powershell, since AMSI seems not enabled:
+Since powershell seems not protected by AMSI:

     PS C:\Users\watamet> "mimikatz"
     mimikatz

+I decided to try with <b>PrivescCheck</b>, that works quite well. <b>Note: with Remmina you can simply copy & paste the source of the Powershell script in a new textual file on the victim machine.
+The change the file exstension to ps1</b>
-At this point I tried with PrivescCheck, that works quite well.
-The command below generate an HTML report, very useful.
+The command below generate an HTML report:

     PS C:\Users\watamet\Music> powershell -ep bypass -c ". .\PrivescCheck.ps1; Invoke-PrivescCheck -Extended -Report PrivescCheck_$($env:COMPUTERNAME) -Format HTML"

-Nothin really important emerged.
+Nothing really important emerged.
 THe only useful information is that the last installed KB goes back to 2020:

     KB4587735 Security Update NT AUTHORITY\SYSTEM 11/11/2020 12:00:00 AM
     KB4586793 Security Update NT AUTHORITY\SYSTEM 11/11/2020 12:00:00 AM
     ...

 Then I proceed to investigate which vulnerabilities we could exploit to escalate our privilege.
 Actually I did not found too much, so I had a look to other writeup and it's reported that the server is vulnerable to the so-called PrinterNightmare (CVE-2021-1675).
-Since I didn't know too much about this vulnerability, since I have never had the occasion to use it, I took a break to go [deeper on the matter](https://itm4n.github.io/printnightmare-exploitation/)
+I didn't know too much about this vulnerability, since I have never had the occasion to use it, I took a break to go [deeper on the matter](https://itm4n.github.io/printnightmare-exploitation/)
 First we need to check if the printer remote spool is activated:

     impacket-rpcdump @10.200.95.35 | grep -A 10 MS-RPRN